Bo's Memoir

 CVW-10 was actually capable of providing more strike group aircraft including delivering more MK 80 series bombs on a major target than CVW-16.
 CVW-10 had three A4C squadrons to two for CVW-16.
 Note; Mule Mullane points out in his book DMF that due to combat and operational losses, there were times that Oriskany could only produce 12 A4E bomber aircraft.
 CVW-10 routinely produced 20 A4C bombers (6 from VA-15, 6 from VA-34, and 8 from VSF-3) in addition to 4-6 Iron Hand aircraft from VA-15 and 4 Flak suppressor aircraft from VA-34.
 So, in my opinion the greater bombing capacity was better utilized against the key target of the Hai Duong railroad/highway bridge.

 Oriskany's higher pilot loss rate than Intrepid: It has been argued that Oriskany's higher loss rate can be attributed to flying more strikes in the Hanoi area.
-If you check out the loss rates in provided Peter Fey in "Bloody 16" and documented in my Chapter VA-15 1967 Vietnam Deployment, you will discover that CVW-16 lost 5 of their 33 pilot in their high profile Hanoi strikes.
-The rest of Oriskany's pilot losses (28) were on missions flown by both air wings such as Armed Recce missions, division level strikes against small bridges, and strikes against Vinh, Thanh Hoa, Nam Dinh, Ninh Bin, Phu Ly and Hai Phong.
+If you check out the loss rates in provided Peter Fey in "Bloody 16" and documented in my Chapter VA-15 1967 Vietnam Deployment, you will discover that CVW-16 lost only 5 of their 33 pilots in their high profile Hanoi strikes.
+The rest of Oriskany's pilot losses (28) were on missions flown by both air wings such as armed recce missions, division level strikes against small bridges, and strikes against Vinh, Thanh Hoa, Nam Dinh, Ninh Bin, Phu Ly and Hai Phong.
 Intrepid lost a third as many pilots doing the same missions.

 I completed close to 100 combat missions flying the A7C Corsair with the Marauders of VA-82 from the deck of USS America (CV-66) during the summer and fall of 1972.
 At the beginning of writing this chapter, I remembered very little about that cruise; my third Vietnam tour.

-But I was able to seek out and reestablish contact with some of my VA-82 Marauder squadron mates; RADM J. Breast, ADM Leighton "Snuffy" Smith, Captain Tom Scott, Jim "Rock" Yeager, Ray Thomas, Charlie Sapp, Jim Kuzmick, Ron Brooks, Marv Baldwin, Gary Tabbert, Terry Ede, Jim Brister, and Nick Nickens, to get their views and comments on some of the missions.
+But I was able to seek out and reestablish contact with some of my VA-82 Marauder squadron mates; ADM Leighton "Snuffy" Smith, RADM Jerry Breast, Captain Tom Scott, Ray Thomas, Jim "Rock" Yeager, Charlie Sapp, Jim Kuzmick, Ron Brooks, Marv Baldwin, Gary Tabbert, Terry Ede, Jim Brister, and Nick Nickens, to get their views and comments on some of the missions.
 I have been able to reconstruct that deployment in some detail.
 I was able to write up a detailed description of the Battle of Mo Duc which took place on September 17th, 1972, a "Pocket Money" mining mission we (me, Rock, and Ray Thomas) flew near Hon Gay on October 4th, and a major strike mission I lead against the Do Xa bridge near Hanoi on October 5th with "Rock", Dan Ryder, and Ray Thomas.
 The mission to Hanoi features a two minute audio tape of a salvo of three SA-2 surface to air missiles directed at our division just prior to our arrival in the target area..

 VA-82 USS America Vietnam Deployment-1972 Yankee Station